wix-incubator/pro-gallery/README.md

 `smartGrouping` _(true / false)_:

-When set to true, the group types will be selected according to the group items proportions to avoid uneven sizing of items in each group.
+When set to true, the group types will be selected according to the ratio of the items in the group in order to avoid uneven sizing of items in each group.

-`allowedGroupTypes` _(subarray of ['1','2h','2v','3h','3v','3t','3b','3l', '3r'])_:
+`allowedGroupTypes` _(subarray of ['1','2h','2v','3h','3v','3t','3b','3l','3r'])_:

 The allowed group types for collage layouts [learn more](https://docs.google.com/presentation/d/1RGRkSmXV94dKXL-7umXcJXsgOGwcBRu0l9AcfShV21I/edit#slide=id.g2704b1b40a_0_370)

 `collageDensity` _(0 - 100)_:

 The percentage of "collaging" the layouter will create.
-The higher the percentage, the more complicated groups will be created.
+The higher the percentage, the more items will be grouped.

 # Learn More